rockroman/CI_PP4-Knowledge-Flow/README.md

 - Team Section that presents the team who delivered the app
-    - User Story covered with this feature:
+    - User Story covered with this feature:1,2,22

     <details><summary>See Team Section</summary>